-- Have a much improved quality of life offering a wide range of opportunities - They will be included more socially within their community and may have a small number of people they call friends - They are able to advocate for their own safety and independence to varying degrees with adult 4. supervision and support - Be more likely to be a to remain living at home or locally with greater independence - Have a wider range of options for support and access to services/activities - Our learners at a universal level of support will actively participate in a range of local vocational experiences in adulthood
+- Have a much improved quality of life offering a wide range of opportunities - They will be included more socially within their community and may have a small number of people they call friends - They are able to advocate for their own safety and independence to varying degrees with adult supervision and support - Be more likely to be a to remain living at home or locally with greater independence - Have a wider range of options for support and access to services/activities - Our learners at a universal level of support will actively participate in a range of local vocational experiences in adulthood

-- being only able to access ver limited secure environment to learning to feel safe in school.
+- limited secure environments to learning to feel safe in school.
 They can then transfer this learning to other environments in order to access a wider range of activities and services safely. - 2.
-The young person is able to live a life without high levels of stress and anxiety and had developed successful method to support their own well being, regulation and communication when effectively supported by others. - The child / young person ha gone from having limited trusting relationships outside of the home to developing successful transactional relationships with those supporting them in a range of environments.
-This enable them greater active citizenship and meaning in their life - The young person has move from having no control o lif autonomy in their (manifesting itself i significant behaviours tha challenge) to being able to more successfully advocate communicate thei and choices using adaptiv behaviours in preparation fo adulthood.
+The young person is able to live a life without high levels of stress and anxiety and has developed successful methods to support their own well-being, regulation and communication when effectively supported by others. - The child / young person has gone from having limited trusting relationships outside of the home developing successful transactional relationships with those supporting them in a range of environments.
+This enables them greater active citizenship and meaning in their life - The young person has moved from having no control or autonomy their life in (manifesting itself in significant behaviours that challenge) being able to more successfully advocate and communicate their choices using adaptive behaviours in preparation for adulthood.

-As a result the young person will

-- Have a much improve quality of life - They will be included morsocially within their community - Be much less vulnerable to abuse - Be more likely to be a to remain living at home of locally with support

-Have a wider range of options for support and access services/activities Student Numbers: Approximately 7/8 learners Approximately 42 Approximately 27 Numbers of classes This varies depending on the cohort.
+As a result the young person will Have a much improved quality of life They will be included more socially within their community Be much less vulnerable to abuse Be more likely to be a to remain living at home or locally with support Have a wider range of options for support and access to services/activities Student Numbers: Approximately 7/8 learners Approximately 42 Approximately 27 Numbers of classes cohort.
 This currently involves the following: • 1 class for learners in this pathway (maximum of 7 pupils) It is likely that these learners will attend a different provision in future as we only have this one cohort A small number of these learners also require additional specialist provision as provided in ASD pathway 1 Access to and transition between pathways, is supported (enabled) at an individualised level.
-Some children will access different parts of different pathways as and when appropriate to develop skills.
-Teaching hours -primary model of tutor group (teacher remaining with the class in all lessons) = 5 hours (9.15 -3.15) Taught week is: 25 hours less 3 hours PPA Some student's staffing support may reduce for 7 classes for learners in this pathway (maximum of 7 pupils per class) A few learners supported at targeted level are attached to a class with learners from pathway 1 related to their specific needs and abilities Access to and transition between pathways, is supported (enabled) at an individualised level.
+Some This varies depending on the cohort.
+This currently involves the following: • 7 classes for learners in this pathway (maximum of 7 pupils per class) • A few learners supported at targeted level are attached to a class with learners from pathway 1 related to their specific needs and abilities Access to and transition between pathways, is supported (enabled) at an individualised level.
 Some children will access different parts of different pathways as and when appropriate.
-Staffing levels would usually stay the same if moving from path 1, but may require less intensity while the learner's stretch and challenge would increase.
-Teaching hours (primary model of teacher remaining with the class in cohort.
-This currently involves the following: • 4 classes for learners in this pathway (maximum of 7 pupils per class) • Some learners are educated away from class groups, in a bespoke 1:: environment or attached to a class with learner from pathway 2 • Many learners in this pathway will move onto pathways 2 or 3 during their time with us.
-Entirely individualised, bespoke learning programmes, designed and delivered by highly experienced trans-disciplinar staff.
-In this pathway, every child timetable is individually adapted in the moment in response to the learner's needs.
-Teaching hours (primary model of teacher remaining with the class in all lessons) = 5 hours (9.15 -3.15) Currently 19 pupils require 1-2 through the whole of the lunch period.
-9 pupils can cope with 1:2 during the lunch period parts of the lunch period but very close supervision,
+Staffing levels would usually stay the same if moving from path 1, but may require less intensity while the learner's stretch and challenge would increase. the cohort.
+This currently involves the following: • 4 classes for learners in this pathway (maximum of 7 pupils per class) • Some learners are educated away from class groups, in a bespoke 1:1 environment or attached to a class with learners from pathway 2 • Many learners in this pathway will move onto pathways 2 or 3 during their time with us.

+tutor group (teacher remaining with the class in all lessons) = 5 hours (9.15 - 3.15)